HuyaneMatsu/hata/docs/topics/slash.md

 ### Aborting command

 Commands may be aborted using the `abort` function.
-It leaves from the command's execution and sends the passed content familiarly to `SlashResponse`.
+It leaves from the command's execution and sends the passed content familiarly to `InteractionResponse`.
 The one difference is, that abort should be mainly used to send end-command error message, so if only string `content` is passed to abort, it will show up only for the invoking user.

 ```py3